teamniteo/handbook/2_Operations/investment-strategy.md

 Reserves in safe and liquid assets.
 We try to keep the currency equally split between EUR and USD.
 Around 30% of total reserves.

 Assets:
-- cash on bank accounts
+- cash on bank accounts (minimum 15% of total, default reserve)
 - bonds (15% of total) with Vanguard BNDW (total world bonds in USD)